Canada Excellence Research Chairs (CERC)

 As an eligibility requirement, all institutions that participate in the program were required to develop and submit their 2021-2029 equity target plan to the CRCP by June 2021.
 These plans will require setting equity targets for each of the four designated groups, for each of the target deadlines, to lead institutions incrementally, over the period of 2021-2029, to the population-based equity targets.
 See USask’s 2021-2029 Equity target-setting tool.

-The following table shows USask’s equity targets as of January 2023 (actual # of chairs; data includes all active chairholders and new nominations under peer review as of Jan.
-1, 2023).
+The following table shows USask’s equity targets and representation as of January 2024 (data includes 17 active chairholders as of January 1, 2024).

 Designated Group